ginkogruen/nix-minimal/README.md

 # nix-minimal

-Minimal opinionated NixOS configuration to be used as a base system to build upon.
+Minimal opinionated NixOS configuration for prototyping a base for my personal systems.

-The Aim is to provide a structure for all things which have to be done on install and can't easily be changed later.

-It should also be possible to set this up with minimal interaction and effort.
+The goal is to orchestrate deeply integrated services to play nice with each other.
+Most prominently disk configuration which can't be easily changed later on.

+Set up should work with minimal user interaction providing a system that works out of the box and is fully configured.

 ## Installation guide